Automatically add assignee to watchers

 So, your plugin does not work for me.
 Do you know if it comes from the redmine version used, or if I missed something ?

-#5 Updated by Teddy L almost 5 years ago
+#5 Updated by Teddy L about 5 years ago

 Jerome Vanthournout wrote: